Skip to content

 0.5 / 1

-The company has a commitment to be 5% below local legal limits regarding both BOD and COD.
-However, this commitment is not time-bound and it is unclear if levels are already below legal limits.
+The company commits to be 5% below local legal limits regarding both BOD and COD.
+However, this commitment is not time-bound and it is unclear if the BOD and COD levels are already below legal limits.

 • P